ResearchComputing/Documentation/docs/software/uv.md

 (mycustomenv) $ uv pip install numpy
 ```

-This will install the `numpy` package in the active virtual environment.
+This will install the `numpy` package in the active virtual environment `mycustomenv`.

 ```{tip}
 To manage disk usage, you can clear unused or outdated files from `uv's` cache directory using: `uv cache clean`.
 This command removes cached Python builds, packages, and temporary files.
 This is useful if you regularly install new packages or Python versions.